Erik ten Hag insists Man Utd’s critics ‘don’t have any knowledge about football’

 “But I think there are many people that see the problems and they are patient.”

-Ten Hag is confident “common sense” will prevail as the club’s decision-makers consider his future, brushing aside talk that Ineos could sack him even if United won the FA Cup like compatriot Louis van Gaal was in 2016.
+Ten Hag is confident “common sense” will prevail as the club’s decision-makers consider his future, brushing aside talk that he could be sacked even if United won the FA Cup – as happened to compatriot Louis van Gaal in 2016.

 The 54-year-old has come out fighting in the media over recent weeks, but the fact his absentee-ravaged side lacked anything like that mentality on Monday only increased the spotlight on him.